Sietseq/ISP/README.md

 # Twitter Internet Archive Holidays Analysis
-This project downloads data from [Internet Archive](https://archive.org/details/twitterstream).
-Multiple "worker" servers download these files since the Internet Archive sets a low download speed.
-Then a Proxy server acts like a man in the middle between the Worker servers and the supercomputer Siku.
-The proxy manages when worker servers should upload their file to the supercomputer and when the supercomputer has finished submitting a job.
+This project takes tweets from the [Internet Archive](https://archive.org/details/twitterstream) and analyses them through a super computer.
+Multiple "worker" servers download the files since the Internet Archive sets a low download speed.
+Then a Proxy server acts like a man in the middle between the worker servers and the supercomputer Siku.
+The proxy manages when worker servers should upload their file to the supercomputer and when the supercomputer can submit a job.
 This project used collections from August 2020 to December 2020 and created a timeline of how often certain holidays were mentioned. \
 ![diagram](diagram.png "Diagram")

 # Script Explanations
 ## Worker
 This portion downloads the files to then be processed by the super computer.
 This can be ran on multiple cloud instances to get around the download limit imposed by the Internet Archive.
-To run this:
+The following should be ran on the server:
 ```
 $ sudo apt install python3-venv
 $ python3 -m venv .venv